 SUMMER // MAKE-DO

 The goal for summer is to capture some of that childhood summer magic by focusing on experiences rather that things.
 The summers of my childhood felt endless.
-The days were slow and languid, spent making things – a treehouse, popsicles, mud-pies, and doing things – visiting the beach, going to a museum, plus a lot of simply doing nothing.
+The days were slow and languid, spent making things – a treehouse, popsicles, mud-pies.
+And also doing things – visiting the beach, going to a museum, plus a lot of simply doing nothing.
 Now my summers have become consumeristic instead of creative.
 As an adult it’s been a long time since I’ve flexed my creative muscle or given myself permission to do nothing – these are the goals for summer.

 AUTUMN // EDUCATE